fortifiedid/ena-specifications/ena-oauth2-profile.md

 <a name="client-registration-metadata"></a>
 #### 2.2.2.
 Client Registration Metadata

-Section 2 of "OAuth 2.0 Dynamic Client Registration Protocol", \[[RFC7591](#rfc7591)\], lists client metadata claims, and entities compliant with this profile MUST adhere to the requirements in that section, with the extensions and clarifications stated in the subsections below.
+Section 2 of "OAuth 2.0 Dynamic Client Registration Protocol", \[[RFC7591](#rfc7591)\], lists client metadata parameters, and entities compliant with this profile MUST adhere to the requirements in that section, with the extensions and clarifications stated in the subsections below.

 Within a pure OAuth 2.0 context, there is no concept of a "client metadata document".
 The OAuth 2.0 specifications address how a client is registered with an authorization server, and if a client is registered with multiple authorization servers, the registration data may vary between them.
-Thus, the claims in Section 2 of \[[RFC7591](#rfc7591)\] should be regarded as client registration metadata for a particular registration, rather than as a client metadata document.
+Thus, the parameters in Section 2 of \[[RFC7591](#rfc7591)\] should be regarded as client registration metadata for a particular registration, rather than as a client metadata document.

 > \[[ENA.Federation](#ena-federation)\] specifies requirements for a client producing a metadata document for use within a federation.

 <a name="redirect-uris"></a>
 ##### 2.2.2.1.
 Redirect URIs

-**Metadata claim:** `redirect_uris`
+**Metadata parameter:** `redirect_uris`

-The `redirect_uris` claim is REQUIRED if the client is registered for the `authorization_code` grant type (or any other custom redirect-based flow).
+The `redirect_uris` parameter is REQUIRED if the client is registered for the `authorization_code` grant type (or any other custom redirect-based flow).
 If set, at least one URI MUST be provided.

 The redirect URIs provided MUST be absolute URIs, as defined in Section 4.3 of \[[RFC3986](#rfc3986)\], to prevent mix-up attacks involving clients.
 See Section 4.1.1 of \[[RFC9700](#rfc9700)\] for further details.